christianhellsten/ollama-html-ui/README.md

 ## Goals

 - Minimal & responsive UI: mobile & desktop
+- Cross browser: support last 2 versions with more than > 0.5% global use
-- Zero dependencies: HTML, CSS, and JavaScript
+- Zero dependencies: HTML, CSS, and JavaScript (less than 10 Kb gzipped)
-- Simple installation: runs in your browser, hosted on your own server
+- Simple installation: run in your browser, host on your own server

 ## Features